CuriousLocky/swpp202001-team10/doc/requirement and specification.md

 #### Description

-The SWPP machine has a very weird ISA, which makes some arithmetic instructions costier than others.
+The SWPP machine has a very weird ISA, which makes some (usually not-so-costly) arithmetic instructions costier than others.
 By replacing the rather costly instructions with cheaper ones we can save the cost up to 50%.
 The instructions to be replaced are listed as follows.

 | Instruction | Replacable Instruction | Saved Cost |
 |---|:---:|---:|